RI state revenue forecast slashed by almost $800 million

 It would also give Rhode Island additional flexibility to use the $1.25 billion in Coronavirus Relief Fund money that Reed secured for the state in the CARES Act.
 That money is currently required to be used solely for direct costs associated with dealing with COVID-19, but Reed wants lost revenue to count as a qualified cost.

-The state has received hundreds of millions more in other additional federal aid, as well, much of it directed to specific programs and agencies.
+The state has received hundreds of millions more in other additional federal aid on top of the $1.25 billion, as well, much of it directed to specific programs and agencies.

 Senate President Dominick Ruggerio offered a grim assessment of the situation Friday.
 “There will be no easy decisions in the coming weeks,” the North Providence Democrat said in a statement.